textbook/starter-kit/bin/files/README.md

 There is also a VS Code debugging configuration for the Chrome debugger, which requires the recommended Chrome extension, for debugging the client application.

+### Security

+If the project handles **any kind of** Personally Identifiable Information (PII) then make sure the following principles are followed:

+ - Only collect **strictly necessary** PII;
+ - Access to PII should be as restricted as possible;
+ - Access to PII should only be possible after authentication.
+Authentication **must be done** via GitHub. **Ad hoc authentication solutions are not allowed**;
+ - Admins must be able to control who has access to the platform and at which levels using only GitHub groups;
+ - There must be an audit mechanism in place.
+It is required by law to know who accessed what and when;
+ - Code must be reviewed by senior developers before being pushed to production;
+ - APIs must be secure.
+Make sure we are not handling security on the frontend.

 ### Troubleshooting

 See the guidance in the [wiki].